flutesys/slate/source/index.html.md

 in length.
 We use these long JWT tokens for performance reasons, and also to encourage better key storage practices.

-The API key must be provided in the JSON body of the request for POST requests, under the JSON key `access_token` (see examples below).

 Different environments use different API keys.

 An API key is NOT required for the GET /v1/email endpoint, since this endpoint can only be used to view